Kara Del Toro Shows Off Flawless Physique In Skintight Satin Dress

 Her long blond hair was parted in the middle and styled in large waves that cascaded down her back and around her shoulders, adding a touch of glamour to the look.
 Her nails looked to be perfectly manicured and were painted with a light pink polish.

 Kara showed off her famous physique in a skimpy, brown, satin dress that was designed by Rumours.
-The garment featured two thin straps that went over her shoulders and down her back and a plunging neckline that called attention to her busty figure as it exposed an eyeful of cleavage.
+The garment featured two thin straps that went over her shoulders and down her back.
+The plunging neckline called attention to her busty figure as it exposed an eyeful of cleavage.
 The skintight number also highlighted her curvy hips and plump booty as it tightly wrapped around her figure.

-She completed the look with an off-white purse from Bottega Veneta, and black combat boots from Tony Bianco.
+She completed the look with an off-white purse from Bottega Veneta and black combat boots from Tony Bianco.
 She accessorized with a necklace and a pair of earrings.

 The smoking-hot images quickly grew in popularity in the social media sphere, garnering more than 14,000 likes within two hours of going live.
 More than 100 followers also headed to the comments section to vocalize their admiration for Kara’s enviable figure, good looks, and choice of attire.

-“When I see you my heart goes boom boom,” one individual commented, adding a number of rose and wink-face emoji to the end of their sentence.
+“When I see you my heart goes boom boom,” one individual commented, adding a number of rose and wink-face emoji to the end of the sentence.

 “Now that’s a sick outfit,” chimed in another admirer.